₹ 2,999 ₹ 2,399

-For the sports to be properly played, there is certain equipment which must be available.
+For the sports to be properly played, there is certain equipment that must be available.

-- Equipment in boxing includes headgears, groin protectors, hand wraps and boxing gloves.
-Boxing gloves can be lace-ups or Velcro gloves which comes in two types of padding.
+- Equipment in boxing includes headgear, groin protectors, hand wraps and boxing gloves.
+Boxing gloves can be lace-ups or Velcro gloves which come in two types of padding.
 The horsehair padding and the foam padding.
 The bag gloves are made with features for a punching bag, the sparring gloves are made for boxing practice and the competition gloves are designed for boxing competitions.

 - Equipment in taekwondo includes a hogu, headgear, protective gloves and shin guards.
-Taekwondo gloves are similar to karate gloves which offer the fist and palm protection but leaves the fingers open.
+Taekwondo gloves are similar to karate gloves which offer fist and palm protection but leave the fingers open.

-- The Martial Arts equipment include a wrist roller, gripping jars, forearm pads and so on.
+- The Martial Arts equipment includes a wrist roller, gripping jars, forearm pads and so on.